 Also of interest is that Grafton has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Grafton in 2018 was $39,979, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $159,916 for a family of four.
 However, Grafton contains both very wealthy and poor people as well.

 The most common language spoken in Grafton is English.
-Other important languages spoken here include Chinese and Other Asian languages.
+Other important languages spoken here include Spanish and Other Asian languages.